Sharesale

 The Struggle Between Art and Commerce

-Hawke didn't hold back when discussing the financial pressures that dominate Hollywood.
+Hawke didn’t hold back when discussing the financial pressures that dominate Hollywood.
 He expressed admiration for filmmakers like Francis Ford Coppola, who took personal financial risks to fund their dream projects, such as Megalopolis.
 “Greed runs our universe,” Hawke stated bluntly.
-He criticized the industry's fixation on profit, which often leads to the prioritization of success over artistic integrity.
-“The whole industry that runs movie making is designed to make money,” he said, lamenting that many of the greatest were driven by passion, not profit.
+He criticized the industry’s fixation on profit, which often leads to the prioritization of commercial success over artistic integrity.
+“The whole industry that runs movie making is designed to make money,” he said, lamenting that many of the greatest films were driven by passion, not profit.

 Hawke also reflected on his long-standing collaboration with Richard Linklater, whom he described as a true artist more concerned with the medium of film than with fame or fortune.
 Their partnership, which began with Before Sunrise, marked the start of Hawke’s “adult relationship” with filmmaking.
 Hawke praised Linklater’s dedication to the evolution of cinema and his focus on creating meaningful art rather than chasing blockbuster success.

-The Magic of Films
+The Magic of Independent Films

 Hawke drew a comparison between blockbuster franchises and independent films, using Harry Potter and Star Wars as examples.
 While he enjoys these big-budget spectacles, he admitted to feeling a sense of disappointment afterward, wishing he could be part of their fantastical worlds.
 In contrast, he explained, Linklater’s films leave him feeling fulfilled by their exploration of real human connections.
 “You don’t have to walk on water, you get to walk on Earth,” Hawke said, quoting a Zen saying to illustrate the grounded, yet magical, experience of watching Linklater’s work.